FastVPSEestiOu/debian_netconsole/README.md

 Features:

-Autoconfigure mac address in routed network (automatically use gateway address mac or you can manually set destination server mac address)
+Autoconfigure mac address in routed network (you can use gateway address mac automatically or set destination server mac address manually)
 Script is very simple to configure

 Thoroughly tested on: